tommytracey/udacity/self-driving-nano/projects/1-lane-lines/P1-writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consists of five steps:
+My final pipeline code is available [here](http://localhost:8888/notebooks/P1-v3.ipynb#Video-Pipeline).
+The pipeline consists of five main steps:

 1. First, I convert the images to grayscale.
+For this initial exercise, this simplifies the process since we're relying mostly on variations in brightness (not color) to identify lane lines.

 <img src='results/1-code.png' width="60%"/>